xhyrom/aoc/README.md

 # Advent of Code

-In this repository, you can find all my solutions to the [Advent of Code](http://adventofcode.com/) challenges mostly written in Python.
+In this repository, you can find all my solutions to the [Advent of Code](http://adventofcode.com/) puzzles mostly written in Python.

 ### 🌟 What is Advent of Code?